MicroEJ/docs/Tutorials/tutorialExploreDataSerializationFormats.rst

 Example Of Use
 ~~~~~~~~~~~~~~

-An example available at https://github.com/MicroEJ/Example-XML.
+An example is available at https://github.com/MicroEJ/Example-XML.
 It presents how to use XML data exchange for your MicroEJ Application.
 It also details how to use the `KXmlParser <http://kxml.org/>`_ module.

 The example parses a short poem written in XML and prints the result on the standard output.
 The project can run on any MicroEJ Platform (no external dependencies).